 Data from July 15 (posted July 16) shows 95 of 95 ships the CDC tracks have “non-green” status, indicating the possibility of COVID cases during the past seven days.
 Keep in mind that the status changes from green with as little as one case.

 Note: A status other than green does not definitively mean cases were found on the ship, though it is most likely.
 “HV” stands for highly vaccinated cruise ship.
 More discussion of colors and vaccination status is covered in “What the Color-Coded Status Means” below.

 (Click to Enlarge)

 Recent Updates and Commentary

-Just one ship was green as of the latest update.
-Four ships are yellow.
-Eighty-nine have orange status:
+Zero ships are green as of the latest update.
+Zero ships are yellow.
+Ninety-five have orange status:

 Ships with status changes to or from “green” since last update: